tayphill13/Galactic-CalcWk5/README.md

 ## Description

 _This calculator can receive an age provided by the user and convert to an estimated age if you lived on another planet, with respect to that planet's solar years.
-For instance, Earth has a solar year consisting of 365 days, and Mercury only has a solar year consisting of 88 days, therefore you would be much older if you had been living with respect to Mercury solar years._
+For instance, Earth has a solar year consisting of 365 days, and Mercury only has a solar year consisting of 88 days, therefore you would be much older if you had been living with respect to Mercury solar years.
+The application will also be able to tell you how many years you have remaining for a life expectancy of 80 earth years.
+The application will also inform you of how many years you've exceeded the life expectancy and whether you are currently at the life expectancy for a given planet.
+This project was to practice formulating TDD specs and running tests using Jest._

 ### Technical Specs